 - rent in advance (usually one month’s worth)

-To help you understand where your money’s going – and where it shouldn’t be going – we’ve written a short guide for tenants on the big three move-in costs: holding deposits, security deposits and upfront agency fees.
+To help you understand where your money is going – and where it shouldn’t be going – we’ve written a short guide for tenants on these four costs.

-We ran a quick poll of renters and found that 69% of tenants have paid over £500 for a holding deposit, with 46% having paid over £750!
+Before the TFA came into force, we ran a quick poll of renters and found that 69% of tenants have paid over £500 for a holding deposit, with 47% having paid over £750!

 Hey Renters – what’s the most you’ve ever paid as a holding deposit on a rental property? 💸

 What Happens to My Holding Deposit?

 Once the holding deposit is placed, three things can happen: